HackThisSite/dns01cf/mkdocs/docs/install.md

 ### CLOUDFLARE WORKER

-Create a new CloudFlare Worker, open the Quick Edit editor, clear the contents and copy the contents of the [`worker.js`](worker.js) file in this repository into the CloudFlare editor, save and deploy.
+Create a new CloudFlare Worker, open the Quick Edit editor, clear the contents and copy the contents of the [`worker.js`](https://github.com/HackThisSite/dns01cf/blob/main/worker.js) file in the [dns01cf repository](https://github.com/HackThisSite/dns01cf) into the CloudFlare editor, save and deploy.

 <details>